1. What is the John Gogian Family Foundation?

 The John Gogian Family Foundation is an independent, private, grantmaking foundation located in Torrance, California, targeting specific funding areas in Los Angeles County.

 2. What is the focus of the Foundation’s Funding?

-The Foundation’s grantmaking is focused in three primary program areas: developmentally disabled children and adults, vulnerable seniors, and abused and/or neglected youth.
+The Foundation’s grantmaking is focused in three primary program areas: developmentally disabled children and adults, vulnerable seniors, and vulnerable youth.